royal icing

 -

-5To add coloring, I recommend using only gel food colors as they add brilliant color without thinning your frosting.
-For piping, I add all four cups of sugar and blend until stiff glossy peaks form that do not disappear into the bowl after 3-second count.
-If using for "flooding" or filling I only add 3 cups.
+Step 5To add coloring, I recommend using gel food colors instead of liquid, as they add brilliant color without thinning your frosting.
+For piping, I use all four cups of sugar and blend until stiff glossy peaks form that do not disappear into the bowl after a 3-second count.
+If using for "flooding" or filling, I only add 3 cups.

 -

-6If you have thickened the frosting too much add the milk a small amount at a time until you achieve the consistency you're looking for.
+Step 6If you have thickened the frosting too much add the milk, a small amount at a time, until you achieve the consistency you're looking for.

 ADVERTISEMENT